The 2019 Honda Civic sedan is stylish, spacious, smooth-driving, and powerful. And this 4-door compact car is fun to drive.

 2019 Civic – Honda’s Compact 4-Door

 Clinton “The Professor” Quan: I drove the 2019 Honda Civic.
 That fastback styling, it’s really the only compact sedan in its class that really has that, but you do see it in a lot of other cars, notably mid-size sedans, and luxury automobiles as well.

 Ninety-five cubic feet for passenger space, that’s almost as big as some mid-size sedans.
-It had plenty of power, very smooth ride for a compact car.
+It had plenty of power, a very smooth ride for a compact car.

 Tom: Welcome to iDriveSoCal, the podcast.
 All about mobility from the automotive capital of the United States, Southern California.
 Tom Smith here with the good Professor, Mr. Clinton Quan.
 Say hello, Clinton!